tldr-pages/tldr/pages/common/sngrep.md

 > Tool for displaying SIP calls message flows from terminal.
 > More information: <https://github.com/irontec/sngrep>.

-- Visualize SIP packets from a pcap file:
+- Visualize SIP packets from a PCAP file:

 `sngrep -I {{path/to/file.pcap}}`